KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `maxconnections` sets the maximum number of inbound and outbound connections.

+#### :pushpin: Examples:

-> Using maxconnections as a runtime parameter:
+Using maxconnections as a runtime parameter:

 ```
 komodod -maxconnections=NUMBER
 ```

-> Using maxconnections as a default value in the coin's .conf file:
+Using maxconnections as a default value in the coin's .conf file:

 ```
 maxconnections=NUMBER